hsanchez/hsanchez.github.io/index.md

 I received my PhD in Computer Science from [UC Santa Cruz](http://www.ucsc.edu/) in December 2015, and my MS in Software Engineering from [San Jose State University](http://www.sjsu.edu/) in 2006.
-My interests lie in the interface between open source software development, machine learning, foundational ideas underlying source code analysis, and how the computational solutions that emerge in this space can be used to understand complex software systems, as well as to construct secure, robust, and efficient software systems.
+My interests lie at the interface between software analytics, scalable open source software development, and machine learning.
+I study how the solutions that emerge in this space can be used to both understand complex software systems and produce more secure and reliable software.

 <!-- My primary research area is applied
 software engineering, with a particular focus on programmer productivity,